-EMPLOYEE NAME CURRENT POSITION J.G.
+EMPLO OYEE NA AMECURRENT PO OSITION J.G

-ADDRESS TITLE
+ADDRI ESS TITLE

-POSITION SOUGHT J.G.
+POSITI ION SOU JGHT J.G.

 TITLE

-Employee Identification Number:
+Employ ee Identif ification Number:

-We regret to inform you that another applicant has been selected for the position you sought.
-That applicant has been selected (because he/she has been deemed to be more qualified than you by virtue of) for one or more of the following reasons:
+That ap plicant ha form you that another applicant has been selected as been selected (because he/she has been deemed one or more of the following reasons: - · · · · · · · · · · · · · · · · · · ·

-() 1.
-Better Able (Ability) to perform the job due to: () More experience in the same or related work. () Demonstrated competence in the same or related work. () Job Performance (including evaluations and disciplinary record). () 2.
-Interview An explanation must be provided below if this section is checked. () 3.
-Education and training (directly related to the duties of the vacant position), including Licenses and/or Registration. () 4.
-More Seniority. () (Applicant from within the work unit selected.) () 5.
-Other 5.
+( Better Able (Ability) to perform the job due More experience in the same or related work Demonstrated competence in the same or re Job Performance (including evaluations and k. lated work.

+( ( ) 2.
+Interview An explanation must be provided checked.

+( ( ) 3.
+Education and training (directly related position), including Licenses and/or Registration

+' / 4.
+More Seniority.

+( ) ( ) : (Applicant from within the work unit selected) 5.
+Other ed.)

+Commo ents/Expl lanation:

+r the purpose of meeting the notice requirements of er party from raising other issues under the provisions

+- Supervi visor Date ;